 In 1954, NOS began operations to help meet the growing demand.

-Before opening up an area many Omahans have seldom, if ever seen, Leavenworth Street had to be connected to the property.
+Before opening the area, Leavenworth Street had to connect to the property.
 Then came the structural and infrastructural issues that needed addressing before the building could be finished.
 There were no floors in the eight-story building.
-A million-gallon fuel tank needed to be removed to make way for Leavenworth and another tank that feeds the station needed to be modified.
+A 1-million-gallon fuel tank was removed to make way for Leavenworth.
+Another tank that feeds the station needed to be modified.

 Plus, OPPD had to keep the generation facility up and running during the four years NuStyle was doing construction, said Melissa Lester, senior Production Operations engineer at OPPD.